UstymUkhman/matrix-theme/README.md

 ## Misc

-This is my first foray into creating a theme, so if you see something amiss, please feel free to [file an issue](https://github.com/UstymUkhman/matrix-theme/issues), I'm sure there are things I missed.
+This is my first foray into creating a theme, so if you see something amiss, please feel free to [file an issue](https://github.com/UstymUkhman/matrix-theme/issues).
 Any relevant changes for each version are documented in the [changelog](https://github.com/UstymUkhman/matrix-theme/blob/master/CHANGELOG.md), please check it out before filing any issues.